W-2 Frequently Asked Questions

 4. The Name or Social Security Number is wrong on my W-2, what should I do?

 Your name and SSN must match the information on your Social Security Card.
-Send a copy of your Social Security card, the incorrect Form W-2 and a note requesting a W-2 correction form to Tax Services at 411, Park Building or fax them to 801-587-9855.
+Send a copy of your Social Security card, the incorrect Form W-2 and a note requesting a W-2 correction form to Tax Services at 411, Park Building or fax at 801-587-9855.

 5. My address on the W-2 is incorrect, what should I do?

 A corrected W-2 is not required for a change in address.
-If you are a current employee and need to change your address, see Change Your Mailing Address.
-If you are a former employee, and no longer have access to CIS, fax a signed request to (801) 581-5571, or send an email to:
+If you need to change your address, see Change Your Home Address.

 6. My wages on my W-2 do not match my final check stub of the year.
 What is the problem?